On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

 Given $n$ and $\sqrt{\underline{v}}$, we find that the maximum $\Delta$ is obtained at $k=\frac{n}{2}$ if $n$ is an even number, and is obtained at $k=\lceil \frac{n}{2}\rceil$ or $k=\lfloor \frac{n}{2}\rfloor$ if $n$ is an odd number.
 Although $k=\lceil \frac{n}{2}\rceil$ and $k = \lfloor \frac{n}{2}\rfloor$ give rise to the same $\Delta$ for fixed $\underline{v}$, these two scenarios correspond to different $\underline{v}$ at the NE.
 In what follows, we examine the choice of $\underline{v}$ from the NE conditions.

 Case i): $n$ is an even number.
-Here, $\underline{v}$ is reached at the boundary that $\SA_n$ sends messages with an arbitrarily small rate, i.e. $x_n^*$ is infinitely approaching 0.
+Here, $\underline{v}$ is reached at the boundary that $\SA_n$ pays an arbitrarily small amount, i.e. $x_n^*$ is infinitely approaching 0.
 The NE conditions result in the following equations

 The above equations solve $\underline{v}$ by

 The maximum $\Delta$ is thus computed as

 Case ii): $n$ is an odd number and $k = \lfloor \frac{n}{2}\rfloor$.
 Eq.\eqref{eq:SU_malvsnom_no14} gives rise to